wlonk/arcadia/arcadia.md

 Have one deck.

-Each player (GM included) has tokens equal to their starting rank.
+Each player has role tokens equal to their starting rank.
+Each player also starts with two passion tokens.

+The GM starts with role tokens on each NPC based on their rank.
+They do not get passion tokens: those are representative of the unique power and passions that the PCs possess that draw the fairy's interest.
+NPCs regain tokens differently from PCs.
+TODO.

 When one character wants something from another, they can demand it.
 When you demand something, put forward one or more tokens (you get tokens from upholding